 The more we can establish festival solidarity around the substantive, life-affirming art of the filmmaker rather than the shallow, killer instinct business of the conformist, the better our chances of creating a strong, visible counter-culture — a healthy, popular perspective and inclusive, support network from the ground up.

-If we can stay on point, together – fearlessly, we can expand the playing field and elevate more voices, but this greatness cannot be achieved alone.
+If we can stay on point, together – fearlessly, we can expand the playing field and amplify more voices, but this greatness cannot be achieved alone.

 Grace Fury sees both the limits and the power of one.